How to Design & Build NFT Marketplace: Your How-To Guide

 Step-by-Step Guide on NFT Marketplace Design and Development

-Following the design-based approach that the Agente team demonstrates in software development, let’s overview in detail the steps that should be taken to guide your non-fungible tokens marketplace development project from beginning to end.
+Following the design-based approach that the Agente team demonstrates in software development, let’s overview in detail the steps that should be taken to building an NFT platform and guide your non-fungible tokens marketplace development project from beginning to end.

 Step #1.
 Analysis of Business Requirements